ome/ome-cmake-superbuild/docs/sphinx/platforms.rst

 §
-  Windows does not have a package manager or provide any third-party libraries for a given Visual Studio version; either use the Super-Build or build the needed libraries yourself.
+  Windows does not have a package manager or provide any third-party libraries for a given Visual Studio version; either use the super-build or build the needed libraries yourself.

 "Platform" builds are builds of the OME C++ components with third-party library and tool dependencies provided by the platform, i.e. the operating system's package manager.
-Systems without a package manager, or with missing or outdated packages, can not support these builds.
-"Super-Build" builds are builds of the OME C++ components with all third-party dependencies built at the same time, and are supported by all platforms irrespective of whether the platform also provides the needed packages.
+Systems without a package manager, or with missing or outdated packages, cannot support these builds.
+"Super-build" builds are builds of the OME C++ components with all third-party dependencies built at the same time, and are supported by all platforms irrespective of whether the platform also provides the needed packages.
 Both of these build types